The region represented by the acronym NEA - used by the U.S. Department of State.

 Morocco, Tunisia, Libya, Niger, Mali, Mauritania, Western Sahara

-The Islamic Golden Age refers to the period between the 8th and 13th centuries, when Baghdad was leading the region in cultural and intellectual influence.
-This came to end when the city was largely destroyed by Mongols under the lead of which famous warrior?
+The Islamic Golden Age refers to the period between the 8th and 13th centuries, when Baghdad was leading the region via cultural and intellectual influence.
+This came to end when the city was largely destroyed by Mongols under the lead of this famous warrior.

 Genghis Khan